 We provide a project and site specific architecture of the highest quality and treat every scheme as a new challenge, ensuring that our solution is appropriate to the question asked.
 Our goal through rigorous analysis of social, environmental and economic drivers, consultation, collaboration and understanding - is to make places and buildings that are appropriate to their function, improve with age, adaptable, and where people just want to be.

-Experience and delivery Architecture is not about pretty pictures; it is about built, delivered buildings.
+Experience and delivery

+Architecture is not about pretty pictures; it is about built, delivered buildings.
 For a young practice, we have an excellent track record for delivery and focus our attentions on coming up with realistic ideas that actually happen.

 We are happy to call ourselves a design led commercial practice and seek to provide excellent, buildable projects for clients who have pride in the design quality of their schemes.

 1.2 PROJECT BRIEF

-This document is a planning application submission to the London Borough of Camden for the construction of 2 new build houses on the site of 25 and 26 Redington Gardens.
-The existing dwellings are of low quality post war design and construction, and are bounded by similarly low quality buildings which are identified within the Conservation Area statement as being unspectacular and typical of the period of their construction.
+This document is a planning application submission to the London Borough of Camden for the construction of 1 new build house on the site of 24 Redington Gardens.
+The existing dwelling is of low quality post war design and construction, and are bounded by similarly low quality buildings which are identified within the Conservation Area statement as being unspectacular and typical of the period of their construction.
 Conrad Court to the north is singled out as being in need of improvement.
-The proposal retains the number of houses on the site but aims to mediate between the scale of Conrad Court and the wider area, and the 2 storey 24 Redington Gardens.
-The new dwellings are conceived as high quality, contextual, sustainable replacement dwellings of a scale and materiality appropriate to the wider CA and an improvement to the character of this part of Redington Gardens.
+The proposal retains the number of houses on the site but aims to mediate between the scale of Conrad Court and the wider area, and the 2 storey 7 Redington Gardens.
+Furthermore the proposal for number 24 Redington Gardens is of a similar scale and architectural language to the approved 25 and 26 Redington Gardens.
+The new dwelling is conceived as a high quality, contextual, sustainable replacement dwelling of a scale and materiality appropriate to the wider CA and an improvement to the character of this part of Redington Gardens.

 THE SITE:

-25 and 26 Redington Gardens lies within Redington / Frognal Conservation Area and is situated between Redington Road and Templewood Gardens.
+24 Redington Gardens lies within Redington / Frognal Conservation Area and is situated between Redington Road and Templewood Gardens.

 PROJECT BRIEF: